 1) TMI from time to time : Rodrigo and menstruating Giulia Farnese I’m looking at you

-2) The dialogue: I will sing Neil Jordan’s praises always, but sometimes I was really facepalming.
-It felt like it was trying too hard.
+2) The dialogue: I will sing Neil Jordan’s praises always, but sometimes it felt like it was trying too hard.
+I think it’s a little pretentious but you are free to disagree.

 3) The boring.
 There were times when it really did drag a little.
 It wasn’t OMG after OMG.
 And I will warn you, there are entire episodes where Cesare and Lucrezia don’t interact, and if you’re watching the show for them, it will kill you.
 I’m going to compare it to Boardwalk Empire, a really good show that was frequently boring.
 The Della Rovere scenes, in particular, made me want to fast forward.
-Also any scene in between Cesare and Ursula, who, you may soon notice, is almost universally despised by the fandom.
+Also any scene in between Cesare and Ursula.

 I can’t say I really enjoyed this movie.
 There are lots of sex scenes, but they are totally ridiculous.
 I don’t know how else to describe them.
 The end was earned, but it still had me sort of rolling my eyes.
 I sympathized somewhat with her, but I just wanted to smack Jeremy Irons’ character around the block.
 There was a daughter in addition to the son, who spent a lot of time frowning and I think I missed the whole point of her.